-2.8 The current obligations on DNOs to provide information about Embedded Small Power Stations are stated in the Grid Code.

-Under PC.A.3.2.1 (b), the following information is required:

-The registered capacity of each Embedded Small Power Station in MW

-Under PC.A.3.1.4 (a), the following information is required:

-- Number of Small Power Stations - Number of generating units or Power Park Modules within these power stations - The summated capacity of all generating units

-Under PC.A.4.3.2 (a), the following information is required:

-• The total contribution of Embedded Small Power Stations used to evaluate the net demand at each connection point at four specific time

-DRC Schedule 11 specifies the form in which the required information should be provided and asks for the following items expressed by financial year:

-- Number of Small Power Stations - Number of generating units or Power Park Modules within these power stations - The summated capacity of all generating units - 2.9 The above information which National Grid presently receives with respect to the Embedded Small Power Stations is limited and as a result it is becoming increasingly difficult to accurately determine the influence of the embedded generators on the demand both in the planning and operational timescales. - 2.10 The visibility of the Embedded Small Power Stations and their impact on the transmission system will be improved if further information is provided to National Grid.
-As a result, a Workgroup was formed to determine the additional information that would be required and to identify the most effective way for National Grid to obtain the information.
+- 2.8 The current obligations on DNOs to provide information about Embedded Small Power Stations are stated in the Grid Code. - 2.9 Under PC.A.3.2.1 (b), the following information is required: - The registered capacity of each Embedded Small Power Station in MW. - 2.10 Under PC.A.3.1.4 (a), the following information is required: - Number of Small Power Stations; - Number of generating units or Power Park Modules within these power stations; and - The summated capacity of all generating units. - 2.11 Under PC.A.4.3.2 (a), the following information is required: - The total contribution of Embedded Small Power Stations used to evaluate the net demand at each connection point at four specific time. - 2.12 DRC Schedule 11 specifies the form in which the required information should be provided and asks for the following items expressed by financial year: - Number of Small Power Stations; - Number of generating units or Power Park Modules within these power stations; and - The summated capacity of all generating units. - 2.13 The above information which National Grid presently receives with respect to the Embedded Small Power Stations is limited and as a result it is becoming increasingly difficult to accurately determine the influence of the embedded generators on the demand both in the planning and operational timescales. - 2.14 The visibility of the Embedded Small Power Stations and their impact on the transmission system will be improved if further information is provided to National Grid.
+As a result, a Workgroup was formed to determine the additional information that would be required and to identify the most effective way for National Grid to obtain this information.